 René Koglbauer is Senior Lecturer in the School of Education, Communication and Language Sciences (ECLS).
-He is also Deputy Head and Director of Operations of the school.
+He is currently also Acting Head of School.
 In addition to this leadership role, René is the Director of the North Leadership Centre (www.northleadershipcentre.co.uk) and Director of Network for Languages North East (www.northleadershipcentre.co.uk/languages.html).
 René also acts as a pathway leader and degree programme director of a number of leadership-related programmes and is Programme Director of the North East Teaching Schools Partnership (www.netsp.co.uk) leadership programmes.

 In September 2014, René has taken up his two-year presidency of the Association for Language Learning (www.all-languages.org.uk).